Skip to main content

 Where have we failed?
 One might look into what Clarita Carlos calls democratic deficits - the lack of transparency, poor policy, and the absence of public accountability.
 Freedom House also notes that the Philippines has a weak political culture.
 Civil society plays a critical role in promoting democratic values.
 But while the Church and the Academe, or what John Rawls calls 'background culture', has exerted strong efforts in helping shape a vision of a just and moral society, the man on the streets and families living in slum areas still find themselves struggling and powerless.

 As seekers of the truth, we must re-examine ourselves.
 Who is truly responsible for the 'suffering other'?
 What is our collective responsibility?
 Who must be held accountable for the failure of moral education in Philippine society?
 What is the due course that civil society must take?
 What are the solutions to all that ails the Philippine state?
 What type of moral reform is needed in the basic structure?
-What is the model of human development that is appropriate as we seek to build an equal, democratic, and just world?
+What is the model of human development that is appropriate as we seek to build a sustainable future?

 Wataru Kusaka theorizes that the country suffers from a moral divide, the '' 'we' and 'they' distinction.
 Philippine society and democracy is therefore 'contested', to use Nathan Quimpo's term.
 Dr. Ian Clark Parcon proposes that the same contestation can be addressed by means of a middle-ground, one that recognizes the 'struggle' or agonism, while remaining open to the strength of every moral argument in the public sphere.